 I hit a wall debugging a distributed system race condition.
 Claude Code had analyzed 30 files, but the bug spanned microservices with gigabytes of traces.
-I needed something different.
+Claude is brilliant at surgical code edits.
+But correlating thousands of trace spans across services?
+Wrong tool for the job.

 The Problem: One Model Can't Do Everything